Ladvien/ladvien.github.io/_posts/1900-01-10-deep-learning-natural-language-processing-toxic-comment-detector.md

 Regardless, it seems to help us justify keeping the NN nimble.

 #### EMBEDDING_DIM
 In my code, I've used `genism` to download pre-trained word embeddings.
-But not all pre-trained embeddings have the same number of dimensions.
+But  beware, not all pre-trained embeddings have the same number of dimensions.
 This constants defines the size of the embeddings used.

 **Please note, if you use embeddings other than `glove-wiki-gigaword-300` you will need to change this constant to match.**